tsedan/anxlang/README.md

 Please note that Anx is still in its early stages of development, and there are several key language features that are still being prototyped.
 For a peek at language features in development, see the `test` directory.

-Here is a list of all of the datatypes available in Anx:
+Here is a list of of the current datatypes available in Anx:
 ```
 i8, i16, i32, i64, i128
 u8, u16, u32, u64, u128